 Hypothesis – What do you think will happen?

 Procedure – How will you arrive at your results?

 Results – What actually happened?

 Introduce the Topic

-The Water Cycle is the flow of water from bodies of water on the Earth, to the atmosphere and back to ground again.
-The sun is an important factor of the water cycle, because as water is heated up in lakes, rivers, or the ocean, it begins to evaporate.
+The Water Cycle is the flow of water from bodies of water on the Earth, to the atmosphere and back to the ground again.
+The sun is an important factor of the water cycle because as water is heated up in lakes, rivers, or the ocean, it begins to evaporate.
 Evaporation is the change that occurs when liquid water is heated into a gas.
-High in the atmosphere the water condenses into clouds.
+High in the atmosphere, the water condenses into clouds.
 Clouds are formed by millions of tiny particles of water vapor.
 Precipitation occurs when water falls back to earth in the form of snow, ice, hail, or rain.
 The cycle continues over and over.